madzdns/clusterlet/README.md

 * It handles cluster startup for failing or restarted members
 * It is a library so can simply be embedded in any java application

 So...
-Bring up you're cluster, discover them and start sending messages
+Bring up you're cluster, discover the members and start sending messages

 [MadzDNS cluster](https://github.com/madzdns/cluster) is a proof of concept for this library